As soon as you come back from work, write down the top 5 tasks you need to finish for the day

 Practice the “Zero Mail Hour”

-Practice the “Zero Mail Hour” for at least 1 hour in the week.
+Practice the “Zero Mail Hour” for at least one hour during the week.
 You will be pleasantly surprised by how much work will get done if your Mailbox is closed for 1 hour

 For the most important things, focus on doing one thing at a time